-Feature Graph
+Feature Map

 A visual map of how features in a product depend on one another.
 Used to see the blast radius of a change before it ships.

-A Feature Graph is a directed graph where each node is a Feature and each edge is a dependency between two Features — typically because one Feature calls into the code of another, or shares state with it.
-Specsight derives the graph automatically from the same codebase analysis that produces the spec, so the dependencies reflect what is actually wired up rather than what someone documented in a diagram years ago.
+A Feature Map is a directed graph where each node is a Feature and each edge is a dependency between two Features — typically because one Feature calls into the code of another, or shares state with it.
+Specsight derives the map automatically from the same codebase analysis that produces the spec, so the dependencies reflect what is actually wired up rather than what someone documented in a diagram years ago.

 It is also a navigation tool.
 Click a node to open its Feature page; trace an edge to find related scenarios; pivot to the changelog of any Feature on the path.
-The graph and the spec are the same data, viewed two different ways.
+The map and the spec are the same data, viewed two different ways.

 Related terms